Distribution Regression in Duration Analysis: an Application to Unemployment Spells: The effect of unemployment benefits on unemployment duration

-Overall, Figure \ref{fig.amde1} shows that although an increase in UI benefits is close to zero at the beginning of the spell, they have a U-shaped effect on the unemployment duration distribution.
-Interestingly, estimates of AMDE$_{\ln UI}\left( t\right) $ based on the traditional Cox proportional hazard model with the same set of covariates as in (\ref{cdr}) suggests that the effect of UI on unemployment duration distribution is monotone.
-However, once the proportional hazard specification is tested using \cite{Grambsch1994} procedure, the null of proportionality is rejected at the usual significance levels, implying that indeed a proportional hazard model may not be appropriate for this application.
+} Overall, Figure \ref{fig.amde1} shows that although an increase in UI benefits is close to zero at the beginning of the unemployment spell, they have an U-shaped effect on the unemployment duration distribution.
+Interestingly, estimates of ADME$_{\ln UI}\left( t\right) $ based on the Cox PH model with the same set of covariates as in (\ref{cdr}) suggests that the effect of UI on unemployment duration distribution is monotone for $t \in [0,50]$.
+However, once the proportional hazard specification is tested using either \cite{Grambsch1994} procedure or our bootstrap-based testing procedure for the null hypothesis that all $\hat{\theta}_{n}(t), t=\{2,\dots,50\}$ are constant in $t$, as described in Section \ref{sec:hyp_test}, the null of proportionality is rejected at the usual significance levels\footnote{The p-value associated with our proposed test statistics is 0.004.}, implying that, indeed, a proportional hazard model may not be appropriate for this application.
 Our KMDR model does not rely on such an assumption.